Skip to main content

 David has held senior executive and governance roles in a range of industries including health, manufacturing and services.
 He gained a Bachelor of Commerce and Administration degree from Victoria University of Wellington and Master of Commerce (hons) from the University of Auckland.

 Fiona has strong connections to the Waikato region.
-She was born in Te Awamutu, raised in Cambridge, attended the University of Waikato, and now lives in Gordonton with her husband and their two young children.
+She was born in Te Awamutu, raised in Cambridge, attended the University of Waikato and is now raising her own children in the local community.

-Fiona is a solicitor practicing predominantly in employment law with a local leading New Zealand law firm.
-Her community involvement includes providing legal education and advice through the Community Law Centre and several years as an ambulance and events volunteer with St John.
+Fiona has practiced as a solicitor for 10 years and is Partner in a specialist boutique employment law firm, having previously spent a number of years with a local leading law firm.
+Her community involvement has included the provision of legal education and advice through the Community Law Centre as well as several years as an ambulance and events volunteer with St John.

 This product has been added to your cart